How to pass the Florida real estate exam?

 3. High failure rate

-Historically, a mere 50-55% are successful on the first try.
-That means nearly half of would-be agents need to retake the test, which makes it a serious preparation requirement.
-Most who fail underestimate the level of detail and application-based type of questions in the test.
+Historically, Florida Department of Business and Professional Regulation (DBPR) has reported first-time pass rates around 50–55% success on the first try.
+That means nearly half of the would-be agents need to retake the test, which makes it a serious preparation requirement.
+Most who fail underestimate the level of detail and the application-based type of questions in the test.

 4. Time constraints and pressure

-Since there are only 3.5 hours to answer 100 questions, time management is the most essential aspect.
+Since there are only 3.5 hours to answer 100 questions, time management is crucial.
 A few test-takers have issues with:

 • Wasting too much time on difficult questions.